 Patients with more severe symptoms, which are not resolving with over-the-counter treatments, should consult their family physician for evaluation and possible prescription medications, Campagnolo says.

 — Prescription-strength antihistamines and decongestants.

 Some patients should consider immunotherapy — allergy shots — Shaffer says, specifically “patients with moderate to severe persistent allergic rhinitis that cannot tolerate standard therapies.”
-These are a longer-term treatments and work toward future prevention, Campagnolo adds, and will not usually affect the current symptoms.
+These are longer-term treatments and work toward future prevention, Campagnolo adds, and will not usually affect the current symptoms.

 Lifestyle Changes That Can Help

 The first line of defense is to avoid allergens to the extent possible.
 Keep windows and doors closed when pollen counts are high, Campagnolo says.
 “Tree pollen is the most common inciting factor for spring allergies.
 In many areas of the U.S., pollen counts are highest between April and early June, as trees leaf out in spring.
 By Fourth of July, tree pollen should be significantly reduced for the season.
-So, keep windows and doors closed during those months and stay indoors as much possible on high pollen days.”
+So, keep windows and doors closed during those months and stay indoors as much as possible on high pollen days.”

 Campagnolo also recommends using portable air filters in the home, which can help reduce allergen particles in air.
 And, she says, “Drink plenty of water to stay well hydrated, which keeps secretions looser.”

 Shaffer says to consider wearing a mask if doing spring yard chores to minimize exposure, then use nasal saline to cleanse your nose as soon as you feel sneezing and other symptoms starting.
 “It is difficult to avoid such allergens, since they exist all around us,” he says, “but getting on top of symptoms early and preventing bad allergic reactions is imperative to not feeling crummy!”